typoes/harry-potter-gen-z/book_2/chapter_1.md

 "Third time this week!" he roared across the table, his lil mustache flapping in the wind.
 "If you can't control that owl, it has to go!"

-Harry tried, yet again, to explain.
+Harry gave explaining another shot.

 "She's *bored*," he said.
 "Sitting in this house is unbased.
 If you would stop gatekeeping: I could let her out at night-"

 "Do I look stupid?" snarled Uncle Vernon, a bit of fried egg dangling from his floofy mustache, like dingleberries on ass hair.
-"I know what'll happen if that owl's let out."
+"I know what'll go down if that owl's let loose."

 He exchanged dark looks with his wife, Petunia.

-Harry tried to argue back but his words were drowned by a long, loud belch from the Dursley's son, Dudley.
+Harry tried to argue back but his words were overshadowed by a long, mega burb from the Dursley's son, Dudley.

 "I want more bacon."